slawo/gollamas/README.md

 The server relies on existing ollama models and middlewares to speed up the development of the initial implementation.
 Only the requests which have a `model` ( or the deprecated `name`) field are transfered to the right server.

-When possible other endpoints hit all configured servers to either select one answer (ie: the lowest `version` available), or are combined into oone response (ie: lists of models).
+When possible other endpoints hit all configured servers to either select one answer (ie: the lowest `version` available), or are combined and processed into one response (ie: lists of models).